mesgjs/mesgjs/docs/Mesgjs-For-JavaScript-Programmers.md

   base.method1(params).method2(params)`
 - Message handlers are stored in interfaces, and are located by following interface chains (starting with the interface associated with an object's type).
+The process is somewhat similar to how JavaScript resolves methods (and other object properties) via object prototype chains.
 - Messages from JavaScript to Mesgjs objects are anonymous, just like object method invocation in JavaScript.
-Messages _between Mesgjs objects_, however, are _attributed_ – the receiving object knows with extreme confidence which object sent the message, and its assigned type.
+Messages _between Mesgjs objects_, however, are _attributed_ - the receiving object knows with extreme confidence which object sent the message, and its assigned type.
-- Code blocks are executed by sending them a (run) message.
+- Code blocks are executed by sending them a `(run)` message.
 The message does not use any parameters.
-- Functions are created by sending a (fn) message to a code block.
-The newly-created function object runs in a new context, disconnected from the original code block's context.
+- Functions are created by sending a `(fn)` message to a code block (`@code` object instance).
+The newly-created `@function` object runs in a new context, disconnected from the original code block's context.
 The original code block is unaffected.
 Any message parameters to the `(fn)` message become the new function object's persistent state (`%`).
-Persistent state will be empty if there are no message parameters.
+Persistent state will simply start out empty if there are no message parameters.
 - Functions are invoked by sending them a `(call)` message.
 - To review, when a function is sent a `(call)` message, `%` contains the message parameters from the prior `(fn)` message, `#` contains scratch storage, and `!` contains the `(call)` message parameters.
-- _Mesgjs functions do **not** have access to any of the defining context unless you explicitly pass it_ (e.g. as accessors) via `(fn)` params as part of the function setup.
+- _Mesgjs functions do **not** have access to any of the defining context unless you explicitly pass it_ (e.g. as accessors) via `(fn)` parameters as part of the function setup.
 See Closures And Bound State, below, for more information.

 # Return Values